Jhemili/Jhemili/README.md

 - 👋 Hi, I’m @Jhemili
-- 🌱 My first steps on git
+- 🌱 Newbie in programming 🤓
-- 🌱 I’m currently learning JAVA OOP and CSS✨
+- 🌱 I’m currently creating a discord Bot with node.js ✨

 <!---
 Jhemili/Jhemili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.